andrew/ultimate-awesome/README.md

 - [Awesome-Nano-Banana-images](https://github.com/PicoTrex/Awesome-Nano-Banana-images) - A curated collection of fun and creative examples generated with Nano Banana & Nano Banana Pro🍌, Gemini-2.5-flash-image based model.
 We also release Nano-consistent-150K openly to support the community's development of image generation and unified models(click to website to see our blog).
 - [A-to-Z-Resources-for-Students](https://github.com/dipakkr/A-to-Z-Resources-for-Students) - ✅  Curated list of resources for developers .
 - [Interview_Question_for_Beginner](https://github.com/jbee37142/Interview_Question_for_Beginner) - :boy: :girl: Technical-Interview guidelines written for those who started studying programming.
 I wish you all the best. :space_invader:.
+- [awesome-agent-skills](https://github.com/VoltAgent/awesome-agent-skills) - A curated collection of 1000+ agent skills from official dev teams and the community, compatible with Claude Code, Codex, Gemini CLI, Cursor, and more.
 - [awesome-free-chatgpt](https://github.com/LiLittleCat/awesome-free-chatgpt) - 🆓免费的 ChatGPT 镜像网站列表，持续更新。List of free ChatGPT mirror sites, continuously updated. .
 - [awesome-readme](https://github.com/matiassingers/awesome-readme) - A curated list of awesome READMEs.
 - [ciencia-da-computacao](https://github.com/Universidade-Livre/ciencia-da-computacao) - 🎓 Um caminho para a educação autodidata em Ciência da Computação!.